 One of the things that makes Oriental Medicine so attractive is that I am going to spend time with you.
 Your appointments will last for sixty minutes and during that time, I will be listening to you.
 I will be listening to your words and to your body, because I believe that it is only by working with you that I will be able to facilitate a path to your well-being.

 At its root, coaching is about releasing your potential and allowing you to play the game of life full-out.
-Coaching can therefore be a powerful adjunct to Chinese Medicine and is an integral component of Chris Dewey Professional Services LLC.
+Coaching can therefore be a powerful adjunct to, and integral component of, Chinese Medicine.

 Close your eyes for a moment, take a couple of long, slow, deep breaths and imagine what you would feel like when you are able to say: “I have never felt better than I do right now”.
 Now imagine if you could embrace a journey towards personal well-being that made that statement true each and every day…regardless of where you are right now.